chaconnewu/awesome-augmented/awesomes/awesome-docker.md

  </p>
 </blockquote>
 <p>
- It's now a github project because it's considerably easier for other people to edit, fix and expand on Docker using Github.
+ It's now a GitHub project because it's considerably easier for other people to edit, fix and expand on Docker using GitHub.
 Just click
  <a href="https://github.com/veggiemonk/awesome-docker/edit/master/README.md">
   README.md
  </a>